 When you’re out on the water casting your bait into a dark or muddy area, a fish finder can help maximize the effectiveness of your time by letting you know if there’s even anything living there.

 No matter which model you may choose, all of them can help increase your odds of landing that next trophy bass.
-There are a variety of small and easy to use fish finders under 300 on the market.
+There is a variety of small and easy-to-use fish finders under 300 on the market.

 Below, we will look over five unique models and see which might be best suited for your needs.
 Whether you fish from a kayak or from the shore, there’s an affordable fish finder for you.